Earl of Huntingdon: First creation (1065)

 In 1065 the earldom passed to Waltheof, son of Siward, Earl of Northumbria.
 Waltheof kept his title following the Conquest in 1066, and even after his rebellion in 1067, and married Judith, King William's niece.
 However, after the second rebellion in 1076, he was executed and the earldom was reduced in size and power.

 The earldom was inherited by Waltheof's daughter Maud, countess of Huntingdon, and passed to her husbands in turn, first Simon de Senlis and then David King of Scotland.

-Following her death, and during the reigns of Matilda and Stephen and the anarchy that ensued, the earldom was the subject of dispute between Maud's sons Simon II and Henry the prince, and was held by both at various times.
+Following her death, and during the reigns of Matilda and Stephen and the anarchy that ensued, the earldom was the subject of dispute between Maud's sons Simon II and Henry of Scotland, and was held by both at various times.
 In the reign of Henry II, following the death of Simon II, it was settled on the Scottish house, and the sons of Prince Henry: first Malcolm, then William, then David.
 With the death of David's childless son John in 1237, the title was not passed on and became extinct.